All Episodes

 The National Hurricane Center track does not yet reflect that shift, just as it didn't on Saturday night.

-Hurricane Isaac pummels LA.
+Hurricane Isaac Pummels, L.A.

-Um, it could hit Texas, though.
+No, it could hit Texas, though.

-If this thing doesn't, if it doesn't turn, if it just look, I don't want to get meteorological on you here, but the there's if if the thing in the way of it that that's keeping it from turning to the north and back to the northeast, if that stays where it is, that I think it's a low pressure area, I'm not sure, but whatever it is, it could steer the thing further west.
+If this thing doesn't, if it doesn't turn, if it just, look, I don't want to get meteorological on you here, but there's, if the thing in the way of it that's keeping it from turning to the north and back to the northeast, if that stays where it is, that, it's a low-pressure area, I'm not sure, but whatever it is.

-We don't know, but I want to go back to the CNN soundbite here.
+But I want to go back to the CNN soundbite here.

 So he's talking about the meat and potatoes of the convention.

-We're now in a split screen mode.
+We're now in a split-screen mode.

 So this convention already has been affected enormously by the storm and will be the rest of the week.

-If it is New Orleans seven years after President Bush failed that test.
+Test for the president, too, if it is New Orleans seven years after President Bush fell that test.

-Yeah, that is Soledad O'Brien named after a prison.
+Yeah, that is Soledad O'Brien, named after a prison.

-And she's in there to much to compare and much to contrast to.
+Much to compare and much to contrast to.

 I remember this.

-Years ago, there was a hurricane coming up through the Caribbean, south of Cuba, and it was the forecast was for this thing to take a turn to the north and northeast over the eastern edge of Cuba, right to the Pinardil Rio region, which is where, by the way, the Vuelta of Bajo is, which is, by the way, where the finest cigar tobacco in the world is grown.
+And the forecast was for this thing to take a turn to the north and northeast over the eastern edge of Cuba right to the Pinar del Rio region, which is where, by the way, the Vuelta of Bajo is, which is, by the way, where the finest cigar tobacco in the world is grown.

-And this that's why I was paying attention to this one.
+And this, that's why I was paying attention to this one.

 It didn't make the turn.